jeromeetienne/jsdoced.js/docs/why-using-jsdocedjs-as-a-cto/slides.md

 ### What is jsdoced javascript

-- it is a javascript to javascript compiler
+- It is a javascript to javascript compiler
-- it reads javascript + jsdoc
+- It reads javascript + jsdoc
-- it add strong type checking to your code
+- It add strong type checking to your code

 --